goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 @tableofcontents

-You can use any IDE or text editor to develop Autoware Auto.
-Here you can find how to configure some of them.
+Any IDE or text editor can be used to develop Autoware Auto.
+Here, the configuration directives for some can be found.

 ## CLion {#configuration-clion}